Jump to Content

 Update Your Resumé

-When a recession hits, the job market certainly will change.
-Companies might lay off workers to reduce costs, so you’ll want to prepare ahead of time and tailor your resumé for your next potential career move.
+The job market can change quickly.
+Prepare ahead of time and tailor your resumé for your next potential career move.
 Be sure to:

 • Include accomplishments you are proud of, any additional responsibilities you’ve taken on, special recognition or awards you’ve received on the job, and skills you’ve gained;